(Last updated December 31, 2018)

-Epcot International Festival of the Arts: January 12-February 19, 2018.
+Epcot International Festival of the Arts: January 18-February 25, 2019.
 If you love visiting art museums and Broadway productions just as much as you love visiting theme parks this is the festival for you.
 It features seminars in various forms of art from animation and photography to music and everything in between, interactive art pieces, live entertainment, outdoor kitchens, and more.

-Epcot International Flower & Garden Festival: February 28-May 28, 2018.
+Epcot International Flower & Garden Festival: March 6-June 3, 2019.
 Detailed topiaries and floral works of art take center stage at this festival along with gardening seminars and tours, outdoor kitchens, live music series, and perhaps the best photo ops of any of the festivals.

-Epcot International Food & Wine Festival: August 30-November 12, 2018.
+Epcot International Food & Wine Festival: 2019 dates have not yet been released.
+Last year’s festival ran August 30-November 12, 2018.
 The OG Epcot festival, this fan-favorite includes the most (and in my opinion the best) food and beverage options, informative cooking and beverage seminars, a concert series, and opportunities to experience aspects of the festival at the resort.